Blue Mist (Ageratum)

 Trail Guide

-An ecotone is a transition area between two ecosystems.
-The Ecotone Trail at the Conservancy of Southwest Florida Nature Center is a transition area between a mangrove forest and a hardwood hammock.
+The Lagoon Trail at the Conservancy of Southwest Florida is an ecotone, a transition zone between two ecosystems.
+In this case, the ecosystems are a mangrove forest and a hardwood hammock.

-There are 15 mini gardens within the Ecotone Trail.
-The map above shows the location of each.
-The boardwalk at the end of gardens 14 and 9 leads to Mangrove Point, where you will see black, red, and white mangroves.
+The map above shows the location of each garden.
+The boardwalk at the end of gardens 14 and 9 leads to Mangrove Point, where you can find black, red, white, and buttonwood mangroves.

 Bahama Cassia